 This helps cut down on any fire risk should a spark make it into the smoking chamber.
 As the block or stone gets placed, be sure to leave a space for the fluepipe from the firebox to enter the smokehouse.

 Wood is a popular wall material choice for home smokehouses, both for framing and for outer covering.
 Use untreated pine, cedar or poplar for framing purposes.
 Pressure-treated lumber should be avoided to prevent any possible chemical contamination as the wood heats during the smoking process.
 For the outer siding, pine, cedar, poplar or hardwood are all popular choices.
+Precision is key, so be sure to take proper measurements and then use a power tool like a table saw to cut the wood.

 Metal can also be used as an outer covering, but avoid galvanized material, because it can emit toxic fumes when heated.